JakobMie/nightlightstats/README.md

 <img src="germany_adm1.png" width="270">

 In case you want to plot a region that is not availale on GADM (i.e. a region that is not a country), you must have the downloaded shapefile in your `shapefile_location`, so the function can detect it according to the name you give in `area_names`.
 If this fails, there is always the option to use the `shapefiles` argument and just give the filenames of the shapefiles instead (you still have to set the `area_names` for the naming of the output).
+This applies to `nightlight_calculate` as well.

 In case you input a set of coordinates, you will get an image with a rectangular shapefile constructed from your coordinates.